quasart/TaToGE/README.md

-# TaToGE: TableTop Game Equipment
+# TableTop Game Equipment, a.k.a.
+TaToGE

 This project provides a bunch of simple widgets to emulate the common game equipment needed when playing board games or card games : Dice, sandtimers, score counters...